mrismanaziz/Reforestation/README.md

-## What did the calculator say to the student?
-You can count on me.
+## Q: What did the spaghetti say to the other spaghetti?
+A: Pasta la vista, baby!